NVIDIA/spark-rapids/CONTRIBUTING.md

 mvn -Dbuildver=311cdh clean install -Drat.skip=true -DskipTests
 mvn -pl dist -PnoSnapshots package -DskipTests
 ```
+#### Building with buildall script

+There is a build script `build/buildall` that automates the local build process.
+Use
+`./buid/buildall --help` for up-to-date use information.

+By defualt, it builds everying that is needed to create a distribution jar for all released (noSnapshots) Spark versions except for Databricks.
+Other profiles that you can pass using `--profile=<distribution profile>` include
+- `snapshots`
+- `minimumFeatureVersionMix` that currently includes 302, 311cdh, 312, 320 is recommended for catching incompatibilites already the local development cycle

+For initial quick iterations we can use `--profile=<buildver>` to build a single-shim version. e.g., `-Dbuildver=320` for Spark 3.2.0

+The option `--module=<module>` allows to limit the number of build steps.
+When iterating, we often don't have the need the entire build.
+We may be interested in building everything necessary just to run integration tests (`--module=integration_tests`), or we may want to just rebuild the distribution jar (`--module=dist`)

+By default, `buildall` builds up to 4 shims in parallel using `xargs -P <n>`.
+This can be adjusted by
+specifying the environment variable `BUILD_PARALLEL=<n>`.

 ### Building against different CUDA Toolkit versions

-You can build against different versions of the CUDA Toolkit by using one of the following profiles:
+You can build against different versions of the CUDA Toolkit by using qone of the following profiles:
 * `-Pcuda11` (CUDA 11.0/11.1/11.2, default)

 ## Code contributions